 • Pilot lights that continually blow out.

 • Brown scorches or soot residue on the outside of appliances.

 As the first line of defense against leaks, there are three major areas of note:

 - When purchasing appliances for a home, always make sure they are installed by accredited professionals.
 These installations usually come with warranties.

 - Inspect appliances often for signs (listed above) of leaks and if any are found, use only registered professionals for repairs.

 - Install carbon monoxide monitors inside your home.
 Small leaks might go undetected as far as smell, but still build up the deadly gas byproduct.

 If you think your Indianapolis home may have a gas line leak, time is of the essence!
-Call Indianapolis Leak Detection right now at (317) 449-2780.
+Call Indiana Leak Detection right now at (317) 449-2780.